Boat Tours, Paddle-craft Rentals and Select Conveniences Temporarily Unavailable

 Hurricane Creek also provides spectacular canoe and kayak opportunities.
 Hurricane Creek, which was named for the fact that old-timers would tie their boats here during big storms, offers excellent snorkeling beneath mangrove roots to observe sea squirts, crabs, anemones and other marine life.
 Rocky ledges and giant sponges provide hiding places for spiny lobster, though this area is within the Biscayne Bay-Card Sound Lobster Sanctuary, and harvest is prohibited all year.

 Visitors with canoes or kayaks of their own can launch them for free at the Dante Fascell Visitor Center.
 Leaving a vehicle in the parking lot overnight is permitted when camping on one of the park's islands, but stop into the Visitor Center to fill out a free parking permit.
-The park's concessioner can sometimes provide transport to Elliott Key for campers and their canoes and kayaks, allowing exploration of the islands and creeks without the potentially daunting crossing of Biscayne Bay.

 Guided canoe and kayak trips are typically offered during the winter months (January through April), but may also be available on a more limited basis at other times of the year.
 Check our Guided Canoe and Kayak Trips page, visit our Schedule of Events page or call 305-230-7275 for updates.